 Born in 1890, Sidney Seabrook was my 3rd great uncle, on my paternal grandfather’s side of the family.
 He became a butcher, before signing up in 1914, age 23.
 The next year, 1915, he was deployed with the Royal Field Artillery to France.
 The horse-drawn RFA was the largest artillery branch, responsible for medium calibre guns and howitzers, deployed close to the front line.
 He received the Military Medal whilst serving, a military decoration awarded to personnel below commissioned rank, for bravery in battle on land.
 The award was established in 1916, with retrospective application to 1914, and was awarded to other ranks for “acts of gallantry and devotion to duty under fire” (the award was discontinued in 1993 when it was replaced by the Military Cross).
 Sidney was a Sgt when he left the army.

 Leonard was my 3rd Great Uncle.
 Born in October 1881.
 He was actually a professional soldier before WWI started, serving in South Africa as part of the Second Boer War, and also in St Helena and the East Indies.
 He then left to become a postman, but voluntarily enlisted for WWI, after the loss of his wife and birth of his daughter.
 He joined the Royal Engineers and headed out to Mesopotamia, fighting in what is now modern day Iraq.
 This campaign started in 1914, against the Ottoman Empire.
 He was finally demobilised in 1919, went home and went back to being a postman.
-I found records that showed he suffered from some form of shellshocked type thing, and had to sit a medical board, proving he was now mental sound.
+I found records that showed he suffered from “shellshock” and had to sit a medical board, proving he was now mentally sound.
 They confirmed that he now “sleeps and eats well and is physically fit” when he returned home from Basrah.

-Frederick Jamieson was my 3rd Great Uncle on my paternal Grandfather’s side and he perplexes me.
-I know he served as a Private with the Coldstream Guards, and that he died of wounds on 31st Oct 1914 at No 4 General Hospital.
+Frederick Jamieson was my 3rd Great Uncle on my paternal Grandfather’s side.
+He served as a Private with the Coldstream Guards, and that he died of wounds on 31st Oct 1914 at No 4 General Hospital.
 It looks like he was buried in Wimereux Cemetery, and listed on a family memorial in the West Cemetery at Darlington, and the family grave information states the below;

 In loving memory of/ our dear mother/ HANNAH JAMIESON/ died 31st July 1926/ aged 78 years./ Also of RICHARD/ husband of the above/ died 16th Feb 1926/ aged 77 years./ Also our dear brother FREDERICK/ son of the above died of wounds in France/ 31st Oct 1914/ aged 33 years./ STILL TO MEMORY DEAR.

-But despite me having accurately tracing Richard Jamieson and Hannah Jamieson nee Barnett in my family tree, from documents we have at home, there is no record within Ancestry UK of them having a son named Frederick.
+Despite me having accurately tracing Richard Jamieson and Hannah Jamieson (nee Barnett) in my family tree, from documents we have at home, there is no record within Ancestry UK of them having a son named Frederick.
 They must have, as he appears mentioned on their gravestone, but there are no records, which seems odd to me.
 If anyone can help me with this, I would appreciate it 🙂

 World War II